KerenLab/CellTune-App/docs/documentation/gating.md

 ### Gating Visibility & Opacity
-At the top of the gating panel is a visibility icon, you can toggle on/off the gating.
+At the top of the gating panel is a visibility icon to toggle on/off the gating outline/fill.
 If it is on it will still be visible when the gating panel is minimized.
 You can adjust whether the gating color fills the selected cells or only shows their borders, as well as the gating opacity, from the `Segment Controls` panel.